dfberry/rust-aca-azd-port-3000/README.md

 1. Copy `sample.env` to `.env` file.
 Fill out with port and secret.
 Secret is just an example of any secret.
 1. In terminal at root of project, run `azd login` to sign into Azure.
 1. In terminal at root of project, run `gh auth login` to sign into GitHub.
 1. In terminal at root of project, run `bash ./scripts/azd-provision-with-environment.sh`.
-This creates the Azure resources and copies a few key environment variables into the root `.env`.
+This creates the Azure resources and copies a few key environment variables from the privisioning process into the root `.env`.
 1. In terminal at root of project, run `bash ./scripts/create-github-azure-credentials.sh`.
-This creates the secrets you need and addes them to your repo.
+This creates the secrets you need to deploy from the GitHub workflow file, `./.azure/workflows/build-and-deploy.yaml`, and adds them to your GitHub repo.
-1. Copy `./.azure/build-and-deploy-template.yaml` to `./.azure/workflows/build-and-deploy.yaml`.
 1. Go to the GitHub repository and trigger the workflow manually to deploy to Azure Container Apps.
+1. When deployment workflow succeeds, the last output in the log is the URL for the app.
+Use that URL to view the app in a browser.

 ## Using VS Code REST Client